UPDATE: Pond crash heroes speak out after rescuing driver

 “I initially stood at the edge of the pond to see if someone was going to come out of the car, but it soon became clear this wasn’t going to happen, so I stripped down to my boxers and jumped in.”

-Joel, an aviation sales executive, who also plays for Loxwood FC, mirrored Greg’s actions.
+Joel, 18, an aviation sales executive, from Loxwood, mirrored Greg’s actions.

 “I saw Greg jump into the water and I knew I couldn’t let him go in alone, so I jumped in after him.
 At this point we didn’t know how many people were in the car; we just knew we had to get whoever was in there out as quickly as we could.